NAME

 • --clusterjobs=N

-When this command is run in a repository that is a gateway for a cluster, this is the number of concurrent jobs to use to access nodes of the cluster, per connection to the webserver.
+When serving a repository that is a gateway for a cluster, this is the number of concurrent jobs to use to access nodes of the cluster, per connection to the webserver.

 The default is 1.